difontaine/Fontaine_Rynearson_2023/README.md

 # Fontaine Rynearson 2023
 Associated code and custom database used for Fontaine and Rynearson 2023 manuscript published in Limnology and Oceanography.

 Files:
 1. read_threshold.R: Takes the mock community counts and taxonomy files and determines an appropriate read cut-off threshold in terms of read % abundance.
-The threshold we determined for this manuscript is 0.075%
+The threshold we determined for this manuscript is 0.075%, 0.003% higher than the highest read % of the spurious ASVs (Supplemental Figure 2).

 2. Script_for_Fontaine_Rynearson.R: Main script used to process all data and create figures for this manuscript.
 The figures are commented out based on figure name in manuscript